4.0 What next?

 |

-Senior Researcher Communications Manager
+Senior Communications Manager

 Christopher Tancock has worked in STM publishing for the past 16 years.
 He joined Elsevier in 2006 where he initially worked on social science book projects before moving to journals.
 He has managed various portfolios as a journal publisher including linguistics, history, education, sociology and political science.
 He is now Editor-in-Chief of Elsevier's Editors', Authors' and Reviewers' Updates and works on related communications projects.
-Chris has degrees in European studies and linguistics from Royal Holloway and the University of Oxford respectively and is based in the Oxford office.
+Chris has degrees in European Studies and Linguistics from Royal Holloway and the University of Oxford respectively and is based in the Oxford office.
 In his spare time, he is a Community First Responder with the South Central Ambulance Service.
 Chris is founder of Pint of Life, an initiative which delivers free life-saving skills into the heart of his local community

 Comments